Get customized results?

 Fixed-rate plan

-A fixed-rate plan is a good option if you’re a homeowner looking for stability, predictability, and an energy bill that can be worked into a monthly budget.
-These electricity plans charge the same rate per kilowatt-hour (kWh) throughout the length of your contract, though your monthly bill may still fluctuate based on your utility company fees (listed as TDU or TDSP charges on your bill) and overall usage.
+A fixed-rate plan is a good option if you want price stability, predictability, and an energy bill you can budget.
+These electricity plans charge the same rate per kilowatt-hour (kWh) throughout your entire contract term, though your monthly bill may still fluctuate based on your utility company fees (listed as TDU or TDSP charges on your bill) and changes in your usage.

 Pros: